-->

 and with a unique and unmistakable aromatic profile.

-Drying is the most traditional technique of Valpolicella, known for centuries, consists in partially dehydrating the grapes for 4-5 months before vinification to concentrate the juice.
+Appassimento is a thousand-year-old technique at the origins of the excellences of Valpolicella, which consists of partially dehydrating the grapes for 3-4 months before vinification to concentrate their sugars, aromas and nutrients.

-We select by hand the best bunches and store them in boxes, carefully spaced.
+We select the best bunches by hand and place them in boxes, carefully spaced apart.

-The plateaux are then stored for months in the "fruttaio", the top floor of the cellar with large windows always open that allow constant ventilation.
+The trays are then stored for months in the fruit cellar, placed on the top floor of the cellar with large windows that are always open to allow constant natural ventilation.

-This is how Amarone and Recioto are born, wines children of care and patience always part of our tradition.
+This is how Recioto and Amarone are born, wines born of care and patience that have always been part of our tradition.

 The gravitational vinification